javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 alert( !0 ); // true
 ```

-A double NOT is sometimes used for converting a value to boolean:
+A double NOT is sometimes used for converting a value to boolean type:

 ```js
 //+ run